-David Eddings, an American novelist who was most famous for his epic fantasy books, once gave the following advice to new writers:
+David Eddings, an American novelist who was most famous for his epic fantasy books, once gave the following advice about the practice to new writers :

 “My advice to the young writer is likely to be unpalatable in an age of instant successes and meteoric falls.
 I tell the neophyte: Write a million words–the absolute best you can write, then throw it all away and bravely turn your back on what you have written.
 At that point, you’re ready to begin.”

 That same advice has come from a number of other sources—it’s tough to determine just who said it first.
 Some point to legends such as Ray Bradbury or Jerry Pournelle, both of whom famously advised that new writers should write a million words before considering themselves ready to take up the cause.

 Regardless of who said it first, the sentiment always seems to come down to one thing: “Your first million words don’t count.”

 But that seems a bit negative.
 Because of course they count.
 They’re the words you use to hone your craft, to learn the strategies you need to do the work and do it well.
 So to put it in more positive, less scary terms: Your first million words are practice.

 We should probably clear something up, before it becomes a thing: There will always be room for you to grow and improve as a writer.

 One of the mistakes that a lot of talented writers make is relying entirely on their talent rather than nurturing their skill.
 It’s a subtle difference—talents versus skills—but it’s important to think about and understand.